Are you thinking of getting a Disney Cruise Rainforest Room Pass? The Rainforest Room is still one of the best-kept secrets on a Disney Cruise.

 The Disney Cruise Rainforest is a limited-access area where you will find steam rooms, showers, and stone lounge chairs.

-On the Disney Fantasy and the Disney Dream you will also find two hot tubs which overlook the back of the ship.
+On the Disney Fantasy and the Disney Dream, you will also find two hot tubs that overlook the front of the ship.

 The Disney Cruise Rainforest Room is Different on Each Disney Ship

-The picture above is of the stone loungers on the Disney Wonder.
+The picture above is of the stone loungers in the Disney Wonder Rainforest Room.

 The stone loungers on the Disney Fantasy and the Dream look out over the ocean.
 They are in an enclosed area, but you are at the back of the ship so you can see the daylight or the stars at night.

-These hot tubs really only fit two people at a time – unless you want to be really close to your fellow guest!
+These hot tubs really only fit two people at a time – unless you want to be really close to your fellow guests!